 Adhere to Our Community Guidelines: We take the safety of our community seriously, which means all classes must meet our Community Guidelines.
 Teachers must be the primary content producer behind their classes, post legal content, comply with other companies' trademark/copyright rules, and interact with students and members of our team with respect.
-Teachers may not publish classes into our Premium catalog that are available for free off of Skillshare (learn more here).
+Teachers may not publish classes into our catalog that are available for free off of Skillshare (learn more here).
 Classes should be made for Skillshare, and not branded for any other online teaching platforms, and teachers should not direct students to competing educational platforms.